kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 One step towards dealing with impostor syndrome is noticing the internal voice and doubts start to appear.
-I've [written about impostor syndrome](https://www.kevinlondon.com/2015/05/27/impostor-syndrome-and-me) and sometimes refer to it when I'm feeling underwater.
+I've [written about impostor syndrome](https://www.kevinlondon.com/2015/05/27/impostor-syndrome-and-me) and go back to it when I'm feeling underwater.

 ### Venn Diagram Knowledge

-When I'm talking with someone, I'm sometimes blown away by how much it feels like they know versus what I know.
-How did they learn so much about this topic?
+Sometimes when I talk with someone, I'm blown away by how much they know.
+How did they learn so much?
+I start to doubt myself.
-Something that helps me to keep in mind is that knowledge is like a Venn Diagram.
-Here's an illustration:
+It helps me to frame knowledge as like a Venn Diagram.
+Here's an illustration of how I think about it:

 ![Knowledge Venn Diagram](/assets/knowledge_venn_diagram.png)

-On the left, we have an area of what I know, which feels worthless, and on the right we have what you know, which requires genius to understand.
-Sometimes what feels like genius to me is actually someone that has a Venn Diagram with different coverage than I.
+What can feel like genius may be encountering someone with a wildly different Venn Diagram from my own.
+It doesn't necessarily mean they know more overall, just that they have a different coverage area.
+And even if someone does know more, that's ok too!

-So the discomfort from offering feedback could come from looking at someone else's knowledge circle and considering what to say.
-How could I offer feedback?
+Discomfort from offering feedback could come from looking at someone else's knowledge circle and feeling intimidated.
+If they know an area and I I don't yet, how can I offer useful feedback?
-That's where the genius stuff lives!
-Or at least, that's how it feels.

 ## Overcoming

 One strategy for overcoming these uncomfortable feelings is to pay attention to them.
-Sometimes noticing when I'm starting negative self-talk or feeling anxious can help me realize that it's one of the causes above.
+Noticing when I'm starting negative self-talk or feeling anxious can help me realize that it's one of the causes above.
 Realizing that I'm in a loop or falling into a pattern can help knock me out of it.

 Let's explore a few other suggestions.

 ### Ask Open-Ended Questions
-One technique I've found helpful for offering feedback is exploring rather than recommending.
+One technique I've found helpful for offering feedback is to explore instead of recommend.
 Let's consider I'm reviewing a design document and notice there's no client-side cache and I'm concerned about request latency.
 Here's a few ways I could comment:

 * **Recommending**: I'd use a distributed cache like Redis here to speed up requests.
 * **Exploring**: What latency requirements do we have?
 What options can we use